 Travis County and Austin families can contact the Salvation Army for assistance.
 The agency administers a wide range of resources for qualified families across central Texas.
-Some of those resources that are in highest demand include employment programs, food, financial assistance, and homeless prevention.
+Some of those resources that are in highest demand include employment programs, free food, financial assistance, rent help, and homeless prevention.
 Case workers from the Salvation Army centers in the Austin region are available and committed to helping the less fortunate.

 Veterans make up a disproportionate percentage of the homeless population.
 They face a number of hardships that aren’t faced by others due to their exposure to war.
 So the Salvation Army in Travis County is committed to providing assistance programs and other services for ex-military members and veterans.
 A focus is on housing and related services.

 Comprehensive homeless prevention services are available for veterans in Travis County.
 The organization also partners with non-profits such as the Central Texas Veterans Health Care System (CTVHCS) and counselors from the Fort Hood military base.
 Case managers provide shelter, short and medium-term housing assistance, and other aid.
 At the same time, social workers will also link clients to job training services, employment and/or educational programs.
 Many government programs are focused on helping veterans.

 Employment Services Program are focused on people coming out of homelessness, and resources can assist them with reentering the workforce.
 A key to staying out of homelessness is stable employment.
 So the Salvation Army will offer a broad array of services, and the resources are offered to help job seekers of different work history and skill levels.

 Participants in these job training programs receive group workshops and sessions in job readiness and they can also receive individual assistance with all aspects of job search and resume reviews.
 Short term housing is offered to in the form of an extension in shelter residency.
 It provides newly employed single adults the time to work on a savings plans and allows them time to continue to search for housing.